-The purpose of a home inspection is to evaluate the structure of the house from foundation to top.
+The purpose of a home inspection is to investigate the structure of the house from bottom to top.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following:

 The type of value reported and the definition of the value reported.

 The effective date of the appraiser's opinions and conclusions.

 Relevant property characteristics, including location attributes, physical attributes, legal attributes, economic attributes, the real property interest valued, and Non real estate items included in the appraisal, such as personal property, including trade fixtures and intangible items.

 All known: easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.

 Division of interest, such as fractional interest, physical segment and partial holding.

 The scope of work used to complete the assignment.